-- The overall strategic approach to attendance in school. - > Developing a clear vision for improving attendance. - > Monitoring attendance and the impact of interventions. - Analysing attendance data and identifying areas of intervention and improvement. - Communicating with pupils and parents with regard to attendance. - > Following up on incidents of persistent poor attendance. - ➤ Informing the LA of any pupil being deleted from the admission and attendance registers.
+- > The overall strategic approach to attendance in school. - > Developing a clear vision for improving attendance. - > Monitoring attendance and the impact of interventions. - Analysing attendance data and identifying areas of intervention and improvement. - > Communicating with pupils and parents with regard to attendance. - Leading a compassionate approach when listening to parents and pupils regarding barriers to attendance. - > Following up on incidents of persistent poor attendance. - > Enforcing attendance through statutory interventions in cases of persistent poor attendance where other supports have not succeeded.

+Informing the LA of any pupil being deleted from the admission and attendance registers.